xu-shitong/machine_learning/README.md

 # machine_learning
-This directory contains python programs and latex notes on books `Hands-On-Machine Learning with Scikit-Learn, Keras & TensorFlow`, and `Hands on Deep Learning`.
+This directory contains python programs and latex notes on books `Hands-On-Machine Learning with Scikit-Learn, Keras & TensorFlow`, and `Dive into Deep Learning`.

 ## usage
 The main propose of the directory is to make notes of the two referenced books, and support with implementations and experiments on tutorials from the books.